 How to listen to free audiobooks legally

-Did you know you can listen to free audiobooks?
+Did you know you can listen to thousands of free audiobooks?
 Audiobooks give you a way to “read” fiction and non-fiction while you’re involved in other activities, such as exercising or doing household chores.
 They’re also great for road trips and long flights.
 The convenience of audiobooks has contributed to the format’s growing popularity.
-In 2011, 11 percent of people in the United States listened to audiobooks.
-In 2018, 18 percent of people listen to them.
+In 2019, half of all Americans from age twelve and older have listened to an audiobook.

 For people who get through at least one audiobook per month, Audible.com offers an inexpensive way to enjoy the latest titles.
 At $14.95 per month, an Audible.com subscription makes sense for voracious audiobook… readers?
 However, that expense doesn’t make sense for everyone.

 So, if you want them but you don’t want to be out of pocket, you should know how to listen to free audiobooks.
 You’ll still get to enjoy your favorite authors, but you won’t have to spend any money.